top of page

 It’s okay, we get it – cheating is not your style.

 In truth, we commend you.
-It takes real commitment to cut your own hair, make your own clothing, and roll up your sleeves to install new brake pads all by yourself.
+It takes real commitment to cut your own hair, make your own clothing, and roll up those sleeves to install new brake pads all by yourself.
 Let alone never relying on the likes of doctors, lawyers, accountants, or pilots.

-Of course you do!
+Of course you do.
 Because that’s no more cheating than a trip to the doctor or leaving the piloting to a pilot.

-But… wanting to hire someone to write a speech feels… different, right?
+But wanting to hire someone to write a speech feels… different, right?

 Good!
 You’re in the right place.